 Yes.
 That’s why we ensure you’ll be as prepared as you need to be.
 "Luck" happens when preparedness intersects with opportunity.

 We’re one of the few four-year colleges in the region that offer a specialization in radio and television production.
 You’ll get the hands-on training you might not get elsewhere.
 Also, production courses are specialized, so you’ll become very knowledgeable with that application.

 Yes.
-Over 50 percent of the program's graduates got jobs after graduation in the field they studied or related fields.
+Over 67 percent of the program's graduates got jobs after graduation in the field they studied or related fields.
 These graduates work in both technical and non-technical positions at CNN, NY; Fox News, NY; Titan Sports, CT; WKMG-TV, Orlando, FL; RNN, NY; WNBC-TV News; WABC-TV; Family Channel; ESPN, NY and ESPN, Florida.

 Program Details & Curriculum